dipkorimon/Scholarly-Circle/README.md

   <li>Roles of Chairman: The Chairman can add supervisors and authors and also can share project and thesis reports.</li>
   <li>Roles of supervisors: Supervisors can add authors and can share project and thesis reports.</li>
   <li>Statistics of Scholarly Circle: Statistics of Scholarly Circle is a study of data: describing
-  total number of Supervisors, Authors and Reports are added.</li>
+  the total number of Supervisors, Authors, and Reports are added.</li>
 </ul>

 # Technologies and Tools: